bwc126/Autofab-concepts/README.md

 ## Power and Control
 Provides appropriate power and signal channels for all manufacturing systems: ChPU, MPU, CAU.
 Provides an interface for loading digital manufacturing files.

+### Update: Hex Models
+Current addition of hex models is an attempt to approximate a voxel-based model.
+Given the closeness to tolerances of manufacturing techniques, this gives a better impression of where droplets of material should go.
+Likely prototyping to happen on inkjet hardware, using UV-PDMS.
+The present manufacutring and microfluidic design approaches should be validated before developing interconnects and medium-scale integration.

 *Necessary for Next Stage: (Early-Mid-Development, v0.3)*